grumpygk/cardatron/README.md

         "useExtendedKeywords": true
     },

-    minSearchLength - minimun number of charaters that must be entered before a search will be run properties - list of properties that will be searched during query execution useExtendedKeywords - use extended keywords contained in the keywords.json files while processing searches
+    minSearchLength - minimum number of characters that must be entered before a search will be run properties - list of properties that will be searched during query execution useExtendedKeywords - use extended keywords contained in the keywords.json files while processing searches